Surrogate-based multilevel Monte Carlo methods for uncertainty quantification in the Grad-Shafranov free boundary problem: Numerical experiments

 \subsection{Properties of geometric parameters}

-We now look at some geometric quantities derived from the approximated \eqref{eq:QoI} that reflect the performance and accuracy of the surrogate and the overall effectiveness of the sampling methods.
+We now look at some geometric quantities derived from the approximated \eqref{eq:QoI} that reflect the performance and accuracy of the surrogate and the overall effectiveness of the sampling methods. \\

 \textbf{Plasma boundary.} Figure \ref{fig:QoI_plot} shows the plasma boundary of the expected poloidal flux in \eqref{eq:QoI} for both direct solve and surrogate evaluation.
-As discussed in \cite{ElLiSa:2023}, Monte Carlo sampling with direct computation on a single spatial grid results in a smooth plasma boundary, and the use of a surrogate achieves the same outcome, as seen in the second column of the figure.
-However, multilevel Monte Carlo sampling on non-nested geometry-conforming meshes introduces significant distortion near the x-point due to extrapolation errors arising during the accumulation of sample corrections, evident in the third and fourth columns of Figure \ref{fig:QoI_plot}.
-This distortion can be eliminated by interpolating the multilevel solutions to a common fine grid (near the x-point, solutions computed this way look exactly like those in the bottom-left two images of Figure \ref{fig:QoI_plot}), but as shown in Table \ref{Tab:CPU_time_2}, this comes at significant expense.
-Thus, the use of multilevel methods in this setting exhibits a trade-off between dramatically increased efficiency and somewhat decreased accuracy.
+As discussed in \cite{ElLiSa:2023}, Monte Carlo sampling with direct computation on a single spatial grid results in a smooth plasma boundary, and the use of a surrogate achieves the same outcome, as seen in the second and third columns of the top row in the figure.
+However, multilevel Monte Carlo sampling introduces distortions in the profile of the plasma boundary due to the interaction of samples defined across different grids during the accumulation of sample corrections.
+This is evident in the last two columns of the top row in Figure \ref{fig:QoI_plot}.
+Thus, the straightforward use of multilevel methods in this setting exhibits a trade-off between dramatically increased efficiency and somewhat decreased accuracy.\\

+\textbf{Post--processing strategies.} We propose two strategies to eliminate this distortion.
+The principled approach is to interpolate the sample corrections to a common fine grid (near the x-point, solutions computed this way look exactly like those in the bottom-right two images of Figure \ref{fig:QoI_plot}), but as shown in Table \ref{Tab:CPU_time_2}, this comes at significant expense.
+A second strategy to filter out the spurious high--frequency components of the multi--level approximation is to take advantage of the smoothing properties of the heat operator by subjecting the approximation to a simple heat flow.
+This approach avoids the expense of interpolating every realization into a common grid.